davidkonrad/HL-Editor/FIXES.md

 ### Whish list, to be implemented if possible and if I am able to figure it out

-* Overview of all units of both sides

 * Make a "move unit" feature (by dragging)

-* select square of map tiles and move,- or cut, copy, paste
+* select square or section of map tiles and move,- or cut, copy, paste

 * A "paint" mode, so you dont have to click n times